Best DNA Tests for Swedish Americans

 Y-DNA

 One of the most powerful aspects of Y-DNA testing is its ability to trace surnames over generations.
 Do you know your emigrated Swedish ancestor’s surname on a paternal line you want to research?
-Y-DNA can help confirm if other people with that surname in America or Sweden are related to you.
-Y-DNA may therefore be the best DNA test for Swedish Americans who want to fill a gap in their genealogy research
+Y-DNA may help confirm if other people with that surname in America or Sweden are related to you.
+Y-DNA could therefore be a good test for Swedish Americans who want to fill a gap in their genealogy research.

 Tracing Surnames May Not Be Useful